 Medicaid for children can provide many helpful benefits, but not all children may qualify for Medicaid.
 “Is CHIP considered Medicaid?” many petitioners may wonder.
 Both programs are federal health care programs, but the Children’s Health Insurance Program (CHIP) was created as the solution for children who may not qualify for Medicaid benefits.
 North Carolinians asking “What is CHIP Medicaid?” should know that CHIP and Medicaid are both government health care programs that are funded by the federal government and individual states.
 The North Carolina CHIP program is called NC Health Choice for Children.
 Medicaid is a health care program that provides no-cost or low-cost coverage for low-income families and individuals.
 CHIP provides more coverage opportunities for children who may not be able to receive Medicaid because their family’s income is too high, but are unable to afford private coverage.
 To learn how to apply for CHIP and find out what is covered by CHIP Medicaid in NC, potential applicants should review all of the information provided below.

-Eligibility for CHIP and Medicaid Enrollment in North Carolina
+Learn About Requirements for CHIP and Medicaid Enrollment in North Carolina

 The North Carolina CHIP and Medicaid programs have more than 2 million beneficiaries.
 For Medicaid eligibility children must meet certain standards, but if they do not qualify for Medicaid, they may still be eligible for CHIP.
 CHIP and Medicaid enrollment in NC is based on something called modified adjusted gross income (MAGI), which is an individual’s income level as it relates to the federal poverty level (FPL).
 Most states allow CHIP participants to receive benefits until 19 years of age if they still meet income eligibility requirements.
 NC is one of the states that continue to cover some adults who are 20 years of age.